Our Biloela Family: The Facts

 The truth is that the Ministers can use their power to grant a visa at any time - whether or not there are matters before a court.

-This is what Minister Hawke did on 23 June 2021, when he granted three month “bridging visas” to Priya, Nades and Kopika.
+This is what Minister Hawke did in September 2021, when he granted 12 month “bridging visas” to Priya, Nades and Kopika.

 Minister Hawke could have issued the same visa to four year old Tharnicaa.
-By withholding a visa from Tharnicaa and keeping her in “community detention”, he is preventing the family from leaving Western Australia and coming home to Biloela.
+By withholding a visa from Tharnicaa and keeping her in “community detention”, he is preventing the family from leaving WA and coming home to Biloela.

 When the visas expire, the whole family could be put into detention again - or even forced from Australia to danger.